typical-go/typical-rest-server/README.md

-# Typical Go Server
+# Typical Go Server (WIP)

-This project aim to provide copy-paste-ready source code to API Server in opinionated way.
+This project aim to provide copy-paste-ready source code as starter project to build API Server in opinionated way.

-[KISS](https://en.wikipedia.org/wiki/KISS_principle) is the core principle while follows [The Twelve-Factor App](https://12factor.net/) to make sure the service will be easy to ship and others best practices in the industry.
+[KISS](https://en.wikipedia.org/wiki/KISS_principle) is the core principle while follows [The Twelve-Factor App](https://12factor.net/) to make sure the service will be easy to ship and adopt other best practices for microservices.
 - [ ] Intuitive Project Layout
 - [ ] README Documentation
 - [ ] Graceful Shutdown Implementation
 - [ ] Test Coverage Checking
 - [ ] Health Check
+- [ ] Vendoring
+- [ ] Database Migration
+- [ ] Authentication
+- [ ] Generated API Doc
+- [ ] Cache
+- [ ] Worker
 - [ ] Profiling
-- [ ] Vendoring

 ### How to Use